mklilley/flashee/README.md

 In early 2023, I decided to rebuild the app using React.
 I'd recently finished teaching at a coding bootcamp and wanted to consolidate my React knowledge into a real project.

-The refactoring was very start stop (mostly stop), so it took me almost 2 years to finish the job 😅!
-Although it took a long time, I'm very happy it did it; updates are going to be MUCH easier than the Vue version that had everything in one file 😱.
+The refactoring was very start stop (mostly stop, e.g. I took a 15 month "break").
+So, it took me almost 2 years to finish the job 😅!
+Although it took a long time, I averaged an hour a day on the 80 days I worked on it; I think that's pretty respectable for a side project.
+And in terms of benefits, updates are going to be MUCH easier than the Vue version that had everything in one file 😱.

 ### Front end